None of This Is True: Reviews

-The book received largely positive reviews for its pace and twists, though many reviewers noted the darkness of the book's plot and themes.
-A review from Publishers Weekly stated that fans of Jewell's work "will be satisfied by this pitch-black outing and its shocking climax, but readers with a lower tolerance for nastiness should turn elsewhere."
+None of This Is True was largely well received by critics.
+Critics appreciated the novel's pacing and plot twists, but noted the darkness of the book's plot and themes.
+Publishers Weekly stated that fans of Jewell's work "will be satisfied by this pitch-black outing and its shocking climax, but readers with a lower tolerance for nastiness should turn elsewhere."
 Likewise, Kirkus Reviews noted that the book was "hard to read but hard to look away from."
-A review of the audiobook by The Guardian describes the book as "deftly plotted" and "gripping."